 Tahoe Maritime Museum is dedicated to educating youth and adults through interactive experiences both on and off the Museum grounds.
 The Museum offers a variety of educational opportunities including school field trips, in-class presentations, a lecture series, and other adult and children’s courses.
 The development of these programs has been guided by the interests of classroom teachers, state curriculum standards and existing local educational offerings.
 The programs have also been consistently evaluated through teacher and participant feedback forms.
-If you wish to sign yourself or a group up for one of these opportunities, or if you have any questions concerning our programs here at TMM please call Anton at 530.525.9253 ext.
-103.
+If you wish to sign yourself or a group up for one of these opportunities, or if you have any questions concerning our programs here at TMM please contact Anton at 530.525.9253 ext.
+103 or firstname.lastname@example.org.

 Tahoe Maritime Museum prides itself on providing interactive, educational and fun field trips for visiting school or youth groups.
 Since the opening of the Museum in 2008 more than 800 students have visited.
 During a normal visit, students are welcomed to the Museum with a 5-10 minute introduction and then participate in 3 or 4 interactive and fun activity stations.
 These stations can be fit to the needs of the class or based on the exhibit in place.